Blog posts

 Published:

-This aim of this series of notes is to study the classical paper BCHM in details.
-We will try to finish the proof of the main theorem and summarize some interesting applications of BCHM.
-We will not strictly follow the structure of the original paper, instead we will divide the paper into several topics discussion, including: Existence of flip, existence of minimal model, termination problem, non-vanishing conjecture and finite generation problem etc.
+The aim of this series of notes is to study the classical paper BCHM in detail.
+We aim to complete the proof of the main theorem and summarize some important applications of BCHM.
+We do not strictly follow the structure of the original paper; instead, we divide the material into several thematic topics, including the existence of flips, existence of minimal models, termination problems, the non-vanishing conjecture, and the finite generation problem.

 Birational Geometry Notes: Around Moduli theory